 Zinnias are one of my favorite flowers to grow in my cutting garden.
 They are super easy to start from seed, perform well, look gorgeous and add lots of cheer to the beds.
 I cut loads of blooms for bouquets throughout the growing season.
 If you are looking for an easy flower to grow that you’ll enjoy for years to come, I highly suggest adding zinnias to your garden.

 Do you grow zinnias in your garden?
 What are your favorite varieties?
-I would love to know more in the comments below.
+Do you start them from seed?
+If so, how?
+Let’s chat more about it in the comments below.

 To drill down on more beginner gardening techniques and tips, please read these posts: